-I think I’ve got a decent grip on reality, but with all this time spent indoors, I’m catching myself wondering quite how tight it is.
+I think I’ve got a decent grip on reality, but I’m catching myself wondering quite how tight it is.

 My daily sanctioned exercises carry an air of the unsettled.
 The streets and parks are oddly empty.
 It’s like someone’s been messing with the graphics settings on the program that runs my existence.
 They’ve dropped the NPC density way down.
 That draw distance is sublime and in this welcome sunshine, the shadow detail is spot on.
 But does it come at the cost of losing someone to share it with?